-Please watch out for any warning and error while building the documentation.
-In your browser check if the markup is Prior to pushing your changes and creating the pull-request please run:
+Please watch out for any warnings and errors while building the documentation.
+In your browser check if the markup is valid prior to pushing your changes and creating the pull-request.
+Please also run:

 '''

+make clean

+...

-make clean html
+make html

 '''

 to verify once again everything is fine.
 Thank you!